-There was a dedicated telephone line reserved for reporting safeguarding matters (including out of hours) which were dealt with by the social work department on the central David Lewis Centre site.
+There was a dedicated telephone line reserved for reporting safeguarding matters (including out of hours) which were dealt with by the social work department on the central David Lewis site.
 Staff could contact this service direct and independently of their line management if they felt they needed to.
+One member of staff explained how a suspected safeguarding incident had been dealt with and resolved so that the service user was kept safe.
+Another member of staff showed us a card that was carried by them with the safeguarding telephone number on it and said that the provision of individual email addresses for staff which they could use to make safeguarding referrals was also helpful.
 Staff told us that they would report any concerns they had and that if they thought notice was not being taken then they would escalate their concerns to another agency.
 This is known as "whistleblowing".

 We visited the social work department.
-Although there were no records of safeguarding incidents that related specifically to people who were living in the service we saw from other records that the system was robust.
+We were shown two records of safeguarding incidents that related specifically to people who were living in the service and we also saw from other records that the system was robust.
 The social work department maintained regular contacts with the relevant local authority safeguarding teams.

-We looked at care records and saw that they contained relevant documentation including comprehensive risk assessments and detailed person centred care plans that reflected the assessed need relating to the person's circumstances and their medical requirements.
+We looked at care records and saw that they contained relevant documentation including comprehensive risk assessments and detailed person centred care plans that reflected the assessed need relating to the person's circumstances and medical requirements.
 This meant that the service was able to provide care which took account of and where possible minimised risks to the person concerned.

-We saw that the records contained detailed information relating to the management of the person's medical condition such as an epilepsy risk management record with a review of seizures and a medication plan.
-Where appropriate the in-house speech and language team were involved and any relevant choking risk assessments were undertaken.
+We saw that the records contained detailed information relating to the management of the person's medical condition such as an epilepsy risk management record with a review of seizures and medication plan.
+Staff told us that they thought that a combination of good training in the management of epilepsy together with extensive assessments allowed them to minimise risk in this area of

+We saw that where appropriate the in-house speech and language team were involved and any relevant choking risk assessments were undertaken.
 We saw records that indicated that people were weighed regularly so that any variations could be explained.
 We saw that the service utilised body maps to record injuries and falls assessments were kept for those people at risk.

 Each house had team leaders one of whom was on duty at all times including at night.
 The remainder of the staffing was made up of care officers covering shifts between 7.30 am and 9.30 pm.
-The number of care officers could vary depending upon the needs of the people who used the service.
-For example on the second day of our inspection some of the people who lived in the home were away for the week and so care officer numbers had been reduced accordingly.
-We were told that the norm was for there to be one team leader and two care officers on duty in the day.
+There was a total staff group of 13 people and we saw that the usual staffing level was one team leader and three care staff providing an overall 1-2-1 staff ratio to people who used the service.

 We saw that this was sufficient to meet the needs of the people who lived in the home.
 Staff told us they felt that staffing levels were adequate and were confident that they would be reviewed if required.
-We were told that the service could use bank staff employed across the David Lewis Centre organisation where necessary.
-One person had one-to-one support for periods of the week and staff told us that they were currently negotiating with another person's local authority for the funding to provide this for them.
+We were told that the service tended not to use bank staff employed across the David Lewis Centre organisation and that staff would work overtime to fill any gaps.